 Owning an RV means there may come a time when you need to put your camper into storage for a few weeks or an entire season.
 No matter how long or short of time you store your camper, you’ll need to prepare your RV beforehand to prevent damage.
 So what’s the best way to prep your camper for long-term or winter storage, what should you look for when selecting a storage facility for your RV, and what will it cost?

-In this guide, I answer these questions, so you know what it takes to keep your RV in its best condition during storage.
+In this guide, I answer these questions, so you know how to winterize your RV including winterization techniques and storage requirements.

-Why You Need to Prep Your RV for Storage
+Why You Need to Prep Your RV for Winter Storage

 Storing your RV means weeks, if not months, of time passing while the elements take their toll on your unit.
 Harsh weather can beat up your paint job, awning, and tires, and insects and rodents are just waiting to take up residence inside your cozy camper.

-There are special steps to “winterize” your RV when storing it during freezing winter months.
+There are specific steps to winterize your RV when storing it during freezing winter months.
 But, whenever you park your RV for any length of time, even in places that have a pleasant climate year-round, there are additional steps you need to follow.